-The College reserves the right to change its rules, policies and procedures.
+The College reserves the right to change its rules, policies, and procedures.
 The College will notify students of any policy change in writing.
+The College also reserves the right to add or withdraw any course and may change, create, or modify supplies, dress code, curriculum format, educational methods and delivery, program schedules, or any other published information as conditions warrant.